-In this tutorial we will show you how to install and configuration WordPress on Debian 8 server.
-For those of you who didn’t know, WordPress is an online, open source website creation tool written in PHP.
+In this tutorial, we will show you how to install and configure WordPress on Debian 8 server.
+For those of you who didn’t know, WordPress is an online, open-source website creation tool written in PHP.
 But in non-geek speak, it’s probably the easiest and most powerful blogging and website content management system (or CMS) in existence today.

 Install WordPress on Debian 8

 Step 1.
 Before we install any software, it’s important to make sure your system is up to date by running the following

 Step 2.
 Install LAMP (Linux, Apache, MariaDB, PHP) server.

 A Debian 8 LAMP server is required.
 If you do not have LAMP installed, you can follow our guide here.

 The first thing to do is to go to WordPress’s download page and download the latest stable version of WordPress, At the moment of writing this article it is version 4.7.1: